cmu-sei/juneberry/docs/getting_started.md

 mkdir tensorboard
 ```

-There should now be a project directory structure such as:
+At this point, your project-root should contain the following directory structure:

 ```
 project-name/